 The larvae suck fluids from the skin of the host animal and do not burrow under the skin.
 Usually within three days the larva is engorged.
 The larva then drops from the host to the ground and transforms into the nymphal stage.

 The nymph, like the adult mite, has eight legs.
-The body is usually hairy and about 1/20 inch long and bright red.
+The body is usually hairy and about 1/20-inch (l1.3-mm) long and bright red.
 The nymphs and adults feed on insect eggs, small insects, or other organisms.
 Adult chiggers usually overwinter in protected places and become active in the spring, although is South Florida they may be active all year.

 The entire life cycle can require from two months to one year.
 As many as one to five generations may be produced per year depending on the temperature, moisture, and location.